Juan-Fuente-T/Dao_Solidity/README.md

 ### Create a Proposal

-To create a proposal, use the `createProposal` function, providing a description and the address of the payload contract (if necessary).
+-To create a proposal, use the `createProposal` function, providing a description and the address of the payload contract (if necessary).
 For example:

 ```
 function createProposal(string calldata description, address payload) public;

-Vote on a Proposal
+### Vote on a Proposal
-To vote on an existing proposal, use the voteProposal function by providing the proposal's ID and your vote (0 for yes, 1 for no, 2 for blank).
+- To vote on an existing proposal, use the voteProposal function by providing the proposal's ID and your vote (0 for yes, 1 for no, 2 for blank).
 For example:

 ```
 function voteProposal(uint256 id, uint256 vote) public;

-Execute a Proposal
+### Execute a Proposal
-If a proposal has received enough positive votes, it can be executed using the executeProposal function.
+-If a proposal has received enough positive votes, it can be executed using the executeProposal function.
 This will execute the payload contract associated with the proposal.
 For example:

 function executeProposal(uint256 id) public;
-Contribution
+## Contribution
 Contributions are welcome.
 If you wish to contribute to this contract or report issues, you can do so through pull requests or issue reports in this repository.

-### License
+## License
 This contract is distributed under the GNU General Public License (GPL-3.0).